Tadsz/scythebot/README.md

 # ScytheBot
 ScytheBot grew to be a discord companion of some sorts.
 It started out as a randomizer for the Scythe game, but soon found it's way to share profound knowledge.
+After many fortnights though not too many, ScytheBot spoke up for the voiceless.

 ## Cogs
 [Discord.py](https://discordpy.readthedocs.io/en/stable/) uses cogs to separate code into manageable chunks.
 Cogs are modular and can be added and removed while the bot is running.
 ScytheBot currently consists of the following chunks of code: